nordic-institute/REST-adapter-service/documentation/Rest-Adapter-Service-principles.md

 </request>
 ```

+If HTTP request (POST / PUT / DELETE) contains a request body, there are two options:

+1. the body is passed unmodified as a SOAP attachment
+2. the body is converted to XML

+The choice depends on the `convertPost` configuration parameter.

+##### Sending the body as a SOAP attachment

-If HTTP request (POST / PUT / DELETE) contains a request body, the body is passed as a SOAP attachment using the format in which it is received from the client.
+the body is passed as a SOAP attachment using the format in which it is received from the client.
 No conversions are applied to the request body, which means that the client must send the body in the format required by the service provider.
 An empty ```RESTGatewayRequestBody``` element is added to the SOAP request to indicate that the request body is passed as an attachment.
 For example:

 ```
 Content-Type: application/json